Shakeelkhuhro/DevOps/README.md

 **Happy Learning! 🚀**

-*Master DevOps principles, tools, and practices through hands-on experience and real-world applications.*
+*Master the complete DevOps toolchain from version control to production monitoring through hands-on experience and real-world applications.
+Transform from beginner to DevOps practitioner with industry-standard tools and practices.*